Get Started with Oracle Linux Automation Manager

 olam2-cred-type

-The Create New Credential page expands to allow entering the information for the specific hosts or machines.
+The Create New Credential page expands to allow you to enter information for specific hosts or machines.

 olam2-cred-type-detail2

-Enter a Username of oracle and browse for the SSH Private Key.
+Enter a Username of opc and browse for the SSH Private Key.
 Clicking the Browse... button displays an Open File dialog window.

 olam2-open-file